electron/electron/docs/api/app.md

 ### `app.isPackaged`

-A `Boolean` property that returns  `true` if the app is packaged, `false` otherwise.
+A `boolean` property that returns  `true` if the app is packaged, `false` otherwise.
 For many apps, this property can be used to distinguish development and production environments.

 [dock-menu]:https://developer.apple.com/macos/human-interface-guidelines/menus/dock-menus/
 [tasks]:https://msdn.microsoft.com/en-us/library/windows/desktop/dd378460(v=vs.85).aspx#tasks